TimeMachine1994/081925-SvelteTweb/Old Docs01/REFACTOR-STATUS-FINAL.md

 ### **✅ COMPLETE AND PRODUCTION READY**

-The TributeStream Livestream API Refactor is **100% complete** and ready for production deployment.
+The Tributestream Livestream API Refactor is **100% complete** and ready for production deployment.
 We have successfully:

 1. **Eliminated all duplication** across 4 fragmented systems
 2. **Created a unified, modern API** with enhanced functionality